Generalized linear mixed model

 In statistics, a generalized linear mixed model (GLMM) is an extension to the generalized linear model (GLM) in which the linear predictor contains random effects in addition to the usual fixed effects.
-They also inherit from GLMs the idea of extending linear mixed models to non-normal data.
+They also inherit from generalized linear models the idea of extending linear mixed models to non-normal data.

-GLMMs provide a broad range of models for the analysis of grouped data, since the differences between groups can be modelled as a random effect.
+Generalized linear mixed models provide a broad range of models for the analysis of grouped data, since the differences between groups can be modelled as a random effect.
 These models are useful in the analysis of many kinds of data, including longitudinal data.